gibsonem/pingel-family-pictures/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection
+This is a collection of pictures of the Pingel Family.
+It started with a foundational family portrait feature Peter and Gertrude Pingel and each of their fifteen children.
+Each additional image features the children individually or with their spouse if they were married during their lifetime.
+With this collection, I hoped to create a group of images to help visualize a family tree for the Pingel family and their descendants.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: